Nkechizim/DataAnalysis_PortfolioProjects/README.md

 * [Sales Performance Review Dashborad](/SalesPerformanceReview.xlsx) - This project focused on reviewing sales data and creating a dashboard to report on sales perfomance over a three year period.
 Environment - Excel.

-* [Movie Data Correlation in Python](/Data%20Correlation%20in%20Python.ipynb) - The purpose of this project was to identify correlation betweeen several movie features (such as budget, gross earnings, release date and so on).
+* [Movie Data Correlation in Python](/Data%20Correlation%20in%20Python.ipynb) - The purpose of this project was to identify factors that affect the gross earnings of a movie.